 Of the sites that offered online payments, 84.2% offered a single option whilst 13.2% offered 2 options.
 Only 2 sites (2.6%), shopayamorrison.com and yevuclothing.com offered 3 or more online payment options.

-It was interesting to note that of the 12 websites with 2 or more online payment options, 83.3% offered PayPal whilst 50% offered Shopify payments.
+It was interesting to note that of the 12 ecommerce websites in Ghana with 2 or more online payment options, 83.3% offered PayPal whilst 50% offered Shopify payments.

 Most of these shops were in the fashion industry and targeted not only Ghanaian but international customers as well.